 Materials and composite manufacture

-Unidirectional mats were prepared from two commercially available plant fibre yarns: a low twist (50 tpm) flax yarn from Biotex Netcomposites (UK) and a high twist (190 tpm) jute yarn from Janata and Sadat Jute Ltd. (Bangladesh).
-The aligned mats were prepared using a drum-winding system and hydroxyethylcellulose binding/sizing agent, as in references [18, 19].
+Unidirectional mats were prepared from two commercially available plant fibre yarns: a low twist (50 tpm) flax yarn from Composites Evolution (UK) and a high twist (190 tpm) jute yarn from Janata and Sadat Jute Ltd. (Bangladesh).
+The aligned mats were prepared using a drum-winding system and hydroxyethylcellulose binding/sizing agent [18, 19].

 Unidirectional composite laminates (250 mm square 3-3.5 mm thick) of five different fibre volume fractions were fabricated using the vacuum infusion technique in an all-aluminium mould tool.
 To generate different fibre volume fractions, an increasing number of unidirectional mat layers were used.